confluentinc/ksqldb-recipes/docs/predictive-analytics/next-best-offer/index.md

 ---
 seo:
-  title: Next Best Offer - Anticipating Your Customer's Needs
+  title: Next Best Offer — Anticipating Your Customer's Needs
-  description: This recipe demonstrates how to use ksqlDB to present relevant offers to your customers from a banking perspective.
+  description: This recipe demonstrates how to use ksqlDB to present relevant offers to banking customers.
 ---

-# Next Best Offer - Anticipating Your Customer's Needs
+# Next Best Offer — Anticipating Your Customer's Needs

-Consumers today are faced with never ending marketing messages from a variety of sources.
+Consumers today are faced with never-ending marketing messages from a variety of sources.
 Often these messages are generic and don't have any consideration for the individual needs of the consumer.
 This one-size-fits-all approach leads to poor conversion rates.
-A better approach is to tailor offerings that take into consideration the interests of the consumer based on previous purchases or behavior.
+A better approach is to tailor offerings that take into consideration the interests of the consumer, based on previous purchases or behavior.
 This recipe demonstrates how to take existing customer information and provide a "Next Best Offer" to encourage sales and retain customers.

 ## Step-by-step

-### Setup your Environment
+### Set up your environment

 Provision a Kafka cluster in [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree/?utm_source=github&utm_medium=ksqldb_recipes&utm_campaign=next_best_effort).